Hawaii enjoys the ‘best seat in the house’ for first full lunar eclipse in over two years

-Hawaii residents willing to give up a good night’s sleep were treated to the “best seat in the house” overnight when the first total lunar eclipse in more than two years coincided with a “super blood flower moon.”
+Hawaii residents willing to give up a good night’s sleep were treated to the “best seat in the house” early Wednesday morning when the first total lunar eclipse in more than two years coincided with a “super flower blood moon.”

 The entire event took about five hours, beginning at 10:47 p.m.
-Hawaii time Tuesday with the full ellipse lasting about 15 minutes starting at 1:18 a.m. today as the moon passed the shadow of the Earth.
+Hawaii time Tuesday with the full eclipse lasting about 15 minutes starting at 1:18 a.m.
+Wednesday as the moon passed the shadow of the Earth.

+NASA’s Noah Petro, project scientist for the Lunar Reconnaissance Orbiter, told The Associated Press this week that “Hawaii has the best seat in the house.”

 The so-called super blood moon is a combination of a total lunar eclipse and a brighter-than-usual supermoon, when the moon appears slightly bigger and brighter due to its proximity to the Earth.